danyshaanan/tcmount/README.md

 `nsyrc unlink ID` trashes a link. `nsyrc empty` empties the trash.
 The trash is currently only accessible through opening ~/.nsyrc

-Here is the creation of execution of a link, starting without an .nsyrc file:
+Here is the creation and execution of a link, starting with an empty .nsyrc file:

 ![nsyrc show, link run, and show again](doc/nsyrc_process_example.png?raw=true)